Yellowfin 24 Bay Boats fishing Key West Florida

 Rigging fit and finish

-My Yellowfin Bay Boat was a boat show queen for Miami International Boat show 07' so many would say, "your boat should be perfect."
+Yellowfin Bay Boat 24 2007.
+THis was our first Yellowfin.
+Orriginally powered by Mercury Racing 300XSMy first Yellowfin Bay Boat was a boat show queen for Miami International Boat show 07' so many would say, "your boat should be perfect."
 Well they are right.
 The rigging, fit and finish in my boat was "perfect."
 In fact the rigging resembled some of the finest offshore center consoles out there like Yellowfin.
 The same rigging detail in their big boats goes into the 24 as well.
 Wow, is what I hear most often when I lift the forward seat so you can see the total access to everything with out having to be a contortionist.
 Just to make a comparison I climbed into a customers boat that was being finished at the Yellowfin plant that day for pickup.
 That boat was perfect as well and could easily have been the Show Queen.

-Pumps and stuff - no sweat.
+Yellowfin bay boat 24 Tower editionno sweat.
 The pumps are just under a little seat behind the rocket launcher.
 Here you can quick change a pump in a matter of a minute. (see Note C).
 There is this cool little box back there that has the pumps with this special little connector plugs right in.
 Bilge is super clean of rigging wires and hoses by the rigging tube that goes through to the engine.
 In the very back there is a removable inspection plate that is glued down you can get into if need be.
 Should be no need though.

-Accessories - the boat comes with Power Pole standard (who does that?) with the XL with remote.
+the boat comes with Power Pole standard (who does that?) with the XL with remote.
 Very functional piece of equipment.
 I was originally wanting the Power pole on the motor mount thing that Power Pole makes but there is no need as the transom install that Yellowfin does is tight and very strong.
 Works well.

 Trim tabs are forbidden.
 Needed?
 Well, I am a firm believer that all boats over 20 ft should have them.
 However, this boat does not scream out, " I need tabs."
 I will not put them on my next boat as they would not offer this boat enough improvements to make up for the ugly they would create on the transom.

-The overall finish was 10 out of 10.
+10 out of 10.
 On three passes I found nothing.
 The boat was perfect and so were two others I saw at the factory.
 Now, for those that know me you can take it to the bank, nothing, not even a smear mark from a buffer or a cut zip tie piece in the bilge could be found.

 Ergonomics

-Console - Console is very comfy, keep in mind I am 6' 6" and it fits me well (see Note D).
+Console -Console is very comfy, keep in mind I am 6' 6" and it fits me well (see Note D).
 I love the landscape on the dash, plenty of room for any overzealous gadget freak but not too wide.
 Rod holders not only look nice but work and drain out a tube...pretty neat.
 Lots of room inside the console.
 By lifting the forward seat I can get in there to do wiring, and I am sure that most guys' wives can get in there to use a bucket or small porta toilet without much issue.
 However, I would not say there is room for a head.
 Use your imagination and it will work.
 Front seat is awesome.
 My folks love to sit there while they are riding.
 In my other bay boats they like the back because it offers a smoother ride.
 In this boat it does not matter.
 Console is attached to the inner liner of the boat so I don't suspect there will ever be an issue here as I have seen in other boats coming out of the floor.
 Some folks would want the forward seat to be a critter tank, bait well or cooler.
 I have put a lot of thought into this and have decided I like the access and the very dry storage, not to mention a place to put my extras.

+Yellowfin 24 bay boat powered by Mercury Racing 350 SCI.
+We called this boat Fin-Zilla.
 Leaning post - I changed mine for personal reasons (long legs).
 I know Yellowfin is coming out with a leaning post that has a storage box and typical flip seat which will be real nice.
 There is not a ton of room behind the leaning post to the back casting deck.
 I find this area in all boats to be dead space so it's really no issue.
 There is enough room for rear seated passengers to feel safe and hang on to the leaning post for a rail.
 Pretty cozy with 3 inch cushion and very safe.

 Console to gunwale room - Fantastic!
 Not to mention the gunnels are wide enough for an elephant to walk down them.
 I am a huge fan of the gunnels; they are just high enough, definitely wide enough and very stylish adding to the interior lines of an already sexy boat.
 I would feel very comfortable using this boat as a mini tower boat.
 The framing of the tower is not an issue.

-Forward Casting Deck - Its HUGE!
+Forward Casting Deck HUGE!
 I have had 3 grown men up there casting away and not killing each other.
 I think it may be the largest in the industry.
 Nice big toe rail for fly fishermen and for those who don't see where the deck ends.
 Plenty of room for a 60" Motor guide trolling motor. everything is flush mounted as well.
 I love the deck space on this boat and it was a huge selling point for me.

 Storage - How much do you need?
 This boat has a bunch of it.
 Either the console or the forward compartment you will have truly dry storage.
 Forward there are three hatches, one of them being quite large for access.
 I have put a 47 quart cooler up there and strapped it with bungees.
 Works really well and out of the way.

-Battery Compartments - The main starting batteries are in the console nice and tidy.
+Yellowfin Bay Boat spider editionBattery Compartments - The main starting batteries are in the console nice and tidy.
 The trolling motor batteries are under the deck in the front storage compartment, VERY COOL.
 What an awesome way to put these batteries because they are not only out of the way but protected from the harsh environment and forward to help counter the weight of the motor.

 Bait wells - The main center well on this boat is really well done; its in the very back of the boat.
 There is a clear lid that closes with a hatch on top.
 My baits love it in there, often throwing pool parties while they wait to be fed to hungry tarpon.
 The well is perfectly plumbed and fills up to the top creating a pressure out which is key in bait saving.
 Standard is the recirculation aerator which works great.
 I will say one thing, pin fish are smart, they know where to go to stay away from my net.
 The lid opens to the starboard portion of the well only leaving the little rascals to the port side to avoid me.